SOME THINGS TO DO YOU MIGHT NOT HEAR ABOUT

 Best coffee, (try the Moroccan NosNos (half/half) hot chocolate and fresh juices.

-Many waiters in the small cafes around the town only get tips, not a wage, so be as generous as you can.
+Many waiters in the small cafes around the town only get tips, not a wage, so please be a little generous.

 ATLAS MOUNTAIN FOOTHILLS

 If you like biking or hiking theres an entrance to the countryside less than ten minutes walk from my house.
-Many pathways and trails on our doorstep
+Many pathways and trails on our doorstep.
+I’m happy to show you to the path.
+Wear sensible shoes as its rough walking.

 If you continue along Avenue President Kennedy a few blocks, past Talborjt Mosquee on your left, at the next junction there is another lush park JARDIN IBN ZAIDOUN on the right, nice to find in the middle of town.
 This one has a childrens playground too.

 Cheapest beers in town in the café outside UNIPRIX, which is the oldest shop in Agadir.
-Sells absolutely everything.
-Dearest coffee in town in the café diagonally opposite!
+Fixed price shop which sells absolutely everything.
+Irs s great place to check out prices before you start haggling in thd souk!

 There are a few nice Italian type/pizza restaurants in that stretch, my favourite is Via Venetto.
 Mid range price.